-Further, the CoreDX DDS Security Plug-in implementation requires the OpenSSL crypto (eg, libcrypto.so or crypto.dll) library be available.
+Further, the CoreDX DDS Security Plug-in implementation requires a crypto library (eg: OpenSSL's libcrypto.so or crypto.dll) be available.
 It can be linked dynamically or statically.
 If linked dynamically, it must be included in the dynamic library search path.